Alex4210987/alex4210987.github.io/README.md

 discussion via email is welcomed ~

-you are also welcome to chat with me offline, if you can find me(
+you are also welcomed to chat with me offline, if you can find me(

 plz subscribe to [nana7mi](https://space.bilibili.com/434334701) and [diana](https://space.bilibili.com/672328094) 🥹